Dendrophilia (Trees & Plants)

 The term and its lineage

-The word is built from the Greek déndron ("tree") and -philía ("love, affection"), literally "love of trees."
-It follows the Greek- and Latin-derived naming convention that the Viennese psychiatrist Richard von Krafft-Ebing popularised for sexual interests in his landmark Psychopathia Sexualis (1886), and that his successor Havelock Ellis continued in Studies in the Psychology of Sex.
-Later compilers extended that lexicon to ever more specific objects of attraction.
+The word joins Greek déndron ("tree") with -philía ("love").
+It follows the Greek- and Latin-derived naming convention that Richard von Krafft-Ebing established for sexual interests in Psychopathia Sexualis (1886) and that Havelock Ellis continued in Studies in the Psychology of Sex.
+Later compilers extended the lexicon to ever more specific objects of attraction, and dendrophilia is one of those extensions.

-Dendrophilia itself has no single documented coiner and no dedicated clinical literature.
-The most-cited reference attaches it to the American sexologist John Money's 1984 paper Paraphilias: Phenomenology and classification in the American Journal of Psychotherapy, which catalogued a long list of named paraphilias; from there it migrated into Wikipedia's list of paraphilias and popular explainers.
-Its precise origin as a term is therefore not well documented, and it survives chiefly in such lists rather than in case studies.
+It has no single documented coiner.
+The most-cited attachment point is the American sexologist John Money's 1984 paper Paraphilias: Phenomenology and classification in the American Journal of Psychotherapy, which catalogued a long roster of named paraphilias and introduced the "lovemap" concept.
+From lists of that kind the term migrated into Wikipedia's list of paraphilias and into popular explainers.
+Its precise origin is therefore not well documented, and it survives in catalogues rather than in case reports.

 Clinical status over time

-No edition of the DSM or ICD names dendrophilia specifically.
-Where it appears in clinical framing at all, it is treated as a form of object-sexuality and would fall under a residual category ("other specified paraphilic disorder") only if it caused the person clinically significant distress or impairment.
-The mainstream health write-up by Healthline, reviewed by clinicians and quoting the psychologist Mark Griffiths, stresses that there are "no published studies or case reports" and that the attraction is often passionate but platonic rather than overtly sexual.
+No edition of the DSM or ICD names dendrophilia.
+Where it is framed clinically at all, it is treated as a variety of object sexuality, and it would fall under a residual category ("other specified paraphilic disorder" in the DSM-5-TR) only if it caused the person clinically significant distress or impairment.
+Healthline's review is blunt that there are no published studies or case reports at all.

 In practice